github/explore/topics/moleculer/index.md

 topic: moleculer
 url: https://moleculer.services/
 ---
 Moleculer is a fast, modern and powerful microservices framework for Node.js.
-It helps you to build efficient, reliable & scalable services.
+It helps you to build efficient, reliable and scalable services.
 Moleculer provides many features for building and managing your microservices.